OlegGorj/terraform-aws.vpc-bastion-vpn/README.md

 $ terraform plan

 ```

+Of course, there are bunch of other options to manage secrets and keys, but this is not the objective of this repo (although, it's on TODO list).

 The second option is recommended because you don’t need to expose your secrets on the file.